 Those that want to support this effort can volunteer by donating food items to the pantry to keep it stocked year around, or by helping to build the boxes for delivery, or by actually delivering the boxes, or by helping to organize the pantry.
 There is more than one way to support this valuable ministry in the church.
 What can you do?

-The church conducts outreach every other week (usually the second and fourth Sabbath) of the month in the afternoon.
+The church conducts outreach periodically (usually after the service program on Sabbath).
 The outreach team usually meets in the annex and eats a small meal and then heads out to conduct outreach at around 2:30 pm.
-Right now the members are concentrating on a specific apartment complex but plans are to move to other areas of the community soon.

 There are other outreach efforts in the church as well (you don't have to do anything formal -- everyone can do outreach together or even on their own).
 One couple in the church regularly visits a retirement home to minister to the elderly at that facility.
 They spend time with them (friendship evangelism), sing songs with them and of course talk about Jesus and pray with them.
 This is a perfect example of church members doing something to make a difference.